pnp/blog/content/post/office-add-ins-community-call-august-2021.md

 custom function?**

-We don\'t have official support for custom functions to share previous values.
+We don't have official support for custom functions to share previous values.
 But there are mechanisms available that let you enable this.
 You need to [configure your add-in to use the shared runtime](https://docs.microsoft.com/office/dev/add-ins/develop/configure-your-add-in-to-use-a-shared-runtime).